MicrosoftDocs/mixed-reality/mixed-reality-docs/gaze-and-dwell.md

 3. Say no-no to yo-yo effect

-    The yo-yo effect is an uncomfortable pattern of head movement that can emerge when the placement of content and gaze and dwell controls forces people to constantly look up and down repeatedly.
-For example, a list nav with the gaze and dwell button at the bottom induces a loop of - look down to dwell, look up at results, look down to dwell, etc. This resulting pattern is uncomfortable and should be avoided by placing navigation controls in a centralized location that requires less back-and-forth.
+    The yo-yo effect is an uncomfortable pattern of head movement that can emerge when the placement of content and head-gaze and dwell controls forces people to constantly look up and down repeatedly.
+For example, a list nav with the head-gaze and dwell button at the bottom induces a loop of - look down to dwell, look up at results, look down to dwell, etc. This resulting pattern is uncomfortable and should be avoided by placing navigation controls in a centralized location that requires less back-and-forth.
 Placement of dwell buttons relative to their effects becomes important for comfort.

 ## UX Guidelines and best practices

 ### Target sizes
-  To be easily accessible, gaze and dwell targets need to be large enough to comforatably target, and hold one's head stabily on the target for the prescribed time.
+  To be easily accessible, head-gaze and dwell targets need to be large enough to comforatably target, and hold one's head stabily on the target for the prescribed time.
 We reccomend a minimum target size of 2 degrees to achieve the most comfortable experience.

 ### Visual feedback